Mayo Clinic Minnesota’s nurse anesthetist program is the oldest continuously operating school of nurse anesthesia.

 - Perform preoperative physical assessment.

-Anesthesia induction, maintenance and emergence
+Anesthesia induction, maintenance, and emergency

 - Administer prescribed anesthetics, fluids, blood products and medications.